rodmonic/DragonWoodAI/README.md

 So after over 300 generations I ended up with a network with a score of 16.6885.
 I now have a network that could compete with, and hopefully beat, my rule based algorithm.

-This below chart shows us how the network approaches it's best result with the max fitness in red staying pretty stable after 50 generations with the average and the $\pm$ 1 standard deviation and the average taking a little longer to reach optimum at around generation 200.
+This below chart shows us how the network approaches it's best result with the max fitness in red staying pretty stable after 50 generations with the average and the $\pm$ 1 standard deviation taking a little longer to reach optimum at around generation 200.

 |![Average Fitness by Generation](<./docs/Average Fitness by Generation.svg> "Average Fitness by Generation") |
 | :--: |
 | Average Fitness by Generation |

 The Speciation chart below shows which species are successful and are being mutated and reproduced under the network.
 Once a network is stagnant, i.e. has shown no improvement for 10 generations, it is removed from the process.
-We can see that as we get to later generations there is no one generation that is successfully improving enough to remain and the network has to rely on mutation to try and improve the fitness.
+We can see that as we get to later generations there is no one generation that is successfully improving enough to remain and the network has to rely on mutation and eventual removal due to stagnantion to try and improve the fitness.

 |![Speciation](<./docs/Speciation by Generation.svg> "Speciation") |
 | :--: |
 | Speciation by Generation |

-Finally to check the networks performance against my rule based approach I run 100,000 games with Alice using the best network from the NEAT algorithm and the other players using the rule based approach with the best formula I derived based on our scenario analysis above.
+Finally to check the networks performance against my rule based approach I ran 100,000 games with Alice using the best network from the NEAT algorithm and the other players using the rule based approach with the best formula I derived based on our scenario analysis above.

 |![Final Results](<./docs/Final Winners.png> "Final Results") |
 | :--: |
 | Final Results |

 While the advantage Alice has isn't massive, there is a 7% increase in chance of winning over the deterministic algorithm.
-We can see that Alice has managed to not only learn the right moves to make she has a slight advantage over the rule based algorithm.
+We can see that Alice has managed to not only learn the right moves to make but she also has a slight advantage over the rule based algorithm.

-To try and understand why this might be and some of the decision making process behind the algorithm, I decided to investigate the weights and structure of the network.
+To try and understand why this might be, and some of the decision making process behind the algorithm, I decided to investigate the weights and structure of the network.
 The Neat-python library has a simple tool that visualises the winning network.
 The first output of the tool provides us with the below network.

 |![Final Network Full](<./docs/Final Network Full.png> "Final Network") |
 | :--: |